Do memory foam mattresses cause back pain?

 An all-foam bed that doesn’t have at least a support core made of high-density foam isn’t going to give you adequate lumbar support, causing your spine to again dip out of alignment and upset your back.

-1. They have excellent pressure relief
+1. It has excellent pressure relief

 Memory foam mattresses are known for their body contouring pressure relief, which can be a boon for back pain.
-The cushioning and deep sinkage soothes pressure points, helping to ease away any aches and pains.
+The cushioning and deep sinkage soothe pressure points, helping to ease away any aches and pains.

 This does, of course, rely on your having the right kind of memory foam mattress for your sleeping style.
-A softer memory foam mattress is ideal for side sleepers, but if you sleep on your back, you’ll need a medium firm or firm mattress instead.
+A softer memory foam mattress is ideal for side sleepers, but if you sleep on your back, you’ll need a medium-firm or firm mattress instead.

-2. They have minimal motion transfer
+2. It has minimal motion transfer

 If you share your bed with a restless sleeper, their constant tossing and turning may wake you up, which doesn’t allow your body to get enough rest – resulting in worse aches and pains.